ericchu94/chat/documentation/BRD.md

  * A user can choose a new group of contacts or a single contact to start a new chat instance
   	* User can directly select a contact to chat one-one-one
    	* User can also first create a group chat, then select the participants from their contact list, then send messages to all of them.
 All messages sent by each participant in this group chat can be seen by every other participant.
+   	  * If user selected only one contact, then either the existing one-on-one chat is opened (if it exists) or a new one-on-one chat is created.
+   	  * If user selected a group that already has one or more existing group chat instances, then the most recent one is to be opened.
 * Users can return to existing chat instances after re-logging in
+  * There needs to be way for them to browse existing instances they are already chatting in
 * Old messages can be seen, including those sent while user is offline
  * Users can still leave messages if no one that they are chatting with is online
 * Users can leave a group chat at anytime
+  * The rest of the participants can still chat.
+  * If everyone leaves and the group chat has no participants, then it will be removed
 * The user who creates a group chat can name and rename the group chat instance.
  * Note: Only applies to group chat instances.
 One-on-one chats will just display the username of the other person the user is chatting with.